isabella232/BlazorReportDefinition/README.md

 ```

 If you have a custom control, or if you wish to extend the control properties, you can make a descendant and implement the desired parameters.
-The following code samples shows how to set the KeepTogether property in the markup.
+The following code samples show how to set the KeepTogether property in markup.

-Create a descendant:
+Create a `XControlLabel` class descendant:

 ```csharp
     public class XControlLabelEx : XControlLabel {